Mangaluru: Economy

 Major information technology (IT) and outsourcing companies like Infosys, Cognizant, and Thomson Reuters have their offices at Mangaluru.
 Mphasis' Business Process Outsourcing (BPO) has a branch in this city.
 IT parks Export Promotion Investment Park (EPIP) at Ganjimutt and Special Economic Zone (SEZ) near Mangalore University have been constructed.
 An IT park called Soorya Infratech park is situated in Mudipu.
 Tata Consultancy Services (TCS) has planned to invest ₹500 crore and set up its office at Karnad near Mangalore.
 KEONICS has planned to build an IT park at Derebail in Mangaluru, similar to Electronic City, spanning an area of 100 acres.

 Centre for Entrepreneurship Opportunities and Learning (CEOL) is a startup incubation centre situated in the city.
 Corporation Bank, Canara Bank, and Vijaya Bank were the three nationalised banks established in Mangaluru during the first half of the 20th century.
 Mangaluru is the headquarters of Corporation Bank and Karnataka Bank.
-The Mangalore Catholic Co-operative Bank (MCC Bank) Ltd., Mangalore Cooperative Town Bank Ltd., and SCDCC Bank were the scheduled banks established in Mangaluru.
+The Mangalore Catholic Co-operative Bank (MCC Bank), Mangalore Cooperative Town Bank, and SCDCC Bank were the scheduled banks established in Mangaluru.

 Syngene International which is a contract research arm of Biocon, has set up its manufacturing plant at Mangaluru.
 Old Mangalore Port is a fishing port located at Bunder, Mangaluru, where a large number of mechanised boats anchor.
-The traffic at this port was 122,000 tonnes during the years 2003–04.
-New Mangalore Port handled over 100,000 Twenty-foot equivalent units of containers during the years 2017–18.
+The traffic at this port was 122,000 tonnes during 2003–04, which increased to 74,390 tonnes by 2019-20.
+New Mangalore Port handled over 100,000 twenty-foot equivalent units of containers during the years 2017–18.
 Fishing is a traditional occupation and the products are sold in the surrounding regions.
 Mangalorean firms have a major presence in the tile, beedi, coffee and cashew nut industries although the tile industry has declined because concrete is preferred in modern construction.
 The Albuquerque tile factory in Mangalore is one of India's oldest red-roof-tile manufacturing factories.
 The city's suburb Ullal produces hosiery and coir yarns while beedi rolling is an important source of revenue to many of the city's residents.